 5. Run a repair command in the Command Prompt

 The Command Prompt is a powerful and essential tool for every Windows user.

-It’s the ultimate command-line interface that allows you to run programs and execute commands from within Windows.
+The ultimate command-line interface allows you to run programs and execute commands from within Windows.

 For many people, the command line is a bit too scary.

 You can run the command prompt to check the PC’s disk disorder or fix Master Boot Record.
 (MBR).

 Command prompt helps fix corrupted MBR and disks that may cause loading or freezing issues within your PC.